DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Related Work

-Visual-language navigation approaches~\cite{hong2022bridging, krantz2020beyond, wu2024vision, anderson2018vision} enable agents to follow step-by-step instructions to reach a target destination.
+Visual-language navigation approaches~\cite{hong2022bridging, krantz2020beyond, wu2024vision, anderson2018vision} enable agents to follow step-by-step instructions to reach a target.
 Yokoyama et al.~\cite{yokoyama2024vlfm} proposed Vision-Language Frontier Maps (VLFM), a zero-shot framework that combines occupancy mapping with semantic reasoning from a pretrained VLM such as BLIP-2~\cite{li2023blip}.
 Their approach computes semantic similarity between real-time RGB observations and text prompts, projects the scores onto a top-down value map, and uses depth and odometry to build an occupancy map.

 Huang et al.~\cite{huang2022visual, huang2025multimodal} introduced Visual Language Maps (VLMap), which fuses pretrained visual–language features with 3D reconstructions to create persistent, language-indexable spatial-semantic representations.
 While the resulting VLMaps allow for descriptive, spatial queries, the approach assumes the map to be pre-generated at navigation time.
-Shah et al.~\cite{shah2023lm} demonstrated that composing multiple pre-trained models can enable navigation without language-annotated trajectory datasets.
-Similarly, Long et al.~\cite{long2024instructnav} proposed InstructNav, a unified framework capable of handling multiple instruction formats in a zero-shot setting.
-InstructNav’s Dynamic Chain-of-Navigation (DCoN) module translates instructions into action–landmark pairs that are continuously updated based on new observations

 These works collectively illustrate the potential of combining vision-language understanding with spatial mapping and planning.
 More recently, Busch et al.~\cite{busch2025mapallrealtimeopenvocabulary} presented OneMap, a real-time, open-vocabulary mapping framework that constructs a belief map over CLIP-aligned features~\cite{radford2021learning}.

-Building on these ideas, our method integrates a VLM-based semantic reasoning module with a real-time spatial-semantic map to produce grounded, executable navigation plans.
-Our work focuses on decomposing complex spatial queries into simpler subgoals that can be individually queried against a semantic belief map, while employing VLMs to validate candidate objects.